Umar ibn Abubakar Garbai al-Kanemi: Shehu of Borno

 After the death of shehu Sanda Kyarimi, Umar was appointed as the new shehu of the Borno Emirate on 27 March 1968.
 The appointment came as a surprise to Umar, who did not personally learn of his new position until three hours after he had been appointed.
 When asked by the press, Umar stated that "I was more than surprised to hear of the news.
 I neither expected the appointment as I am the youngest among my six surviving brothers, I did not dream that I would be selected."

 Umar worked to foster unity and solidarity among Nigeria's traditional rulers.
 During the early 19th century (mainly 1807–1809), the Sokoto Caliphate had nearly brought down the Kanem–Bornu Empire, the predecessor of the modern Borno Emirate.
 In 1972, Umar became the first reigning ruler of Borno since these wars to visit Sokoto and there met with its sultan, Siddiq Abubakar III.
-This visit was later considered the perhaps "most outstanding memory" of Umar's reign and a step towards solidarity between the two greatest potentates in norther Nigeria.
+This visit was later considered the perhaps "most outstanding memory" of Umar's reign and a step towards solidarity between the two greatest potentates in northern Nigeria.
 Umar was as a consequence of the visit named locally as "man of the year".

 Umar made his last public appearance on 14 August 1974, acccompanying Musa Usman, governor of North-Eastern State on a trip to lay foundation stones of new houses along the road between Maiduguri and Baga.

 After a brief illness, Umar died in his palace in Maiduguri in the early hours of 20 August 1974.
 Umar was succeeded as shehu by Sanda Kyarimi's son Mustafa, who was appointed as his successor in 1974 but not formally invested as shehu (by Musa Usman) until 1 February 1975.
 Mustafa commemorated Umar as a "great ruler who contributed immensely to the progress and development of Borno in particular, and the Federal Republic of Nigeria in many fields" and stated that he would be "remembered for many years to come".